 Our thickening agent (again, a top secret) is also different to what's in most other liquid chalks, and is much better at helping to keep the chalk and the rosin together, and on your hands.

 It’s not!
 But also, it is!
 AcroGrip contains the highest quality chalk, the purest-most-breaking-bad-style magnesium carbonate, but with a twist.

 Regular chalk, block or ball, is rubbed or patted on to the hand.
 Normally when you do that some of the chalk floats away, doesn’t stick to your hands or comes off soon after.
 Not ideal.
 Regular chalk is also not the best at dealing with moisture (sorry bro, but it’s true), so when you sweat that chalk is likely to turn to a paste, or just come off completely.

-With AcroGrip and the way it works and how it’s applied, the chalk in the mixture is staying on your hands, and because of our custom formula is much more resistant to moisture than regular chalk.
+With AcroGrip and the way it works and with how it’s applied, the chalk in the mixture doesn't go anywhere and stays on your hands, and because of our custom formula is much more resistant to moisture than regular chalk.